Many people let their dogs and cats roam free. They can defecate or bite passersby without their owners knowing - Photo: WHITE CLOUD

 Similarly, Ms. Thanh Uyen (28 years old, living in Binh Thanh) also cannot know whose dog or cat is constantly pooping in front of her house.

 "Where I live, the roads are straight and connected like a chessboard, so it's very suitable for jogging.
-About a year ago, my neighbor suddenly brought two big dogs home without muzzles or chains, letting them run free.
+About a year ago, my neighbor suddenly brought two big dogs home without muzzles or leashes, letting them run free.

 "Once, two dogs suddenly ran out onto the sidewalk where I was jogging, barking loudly, and chased me for a while.
 I ran as fast as I could until someone came and yelled at the dogs, then they stopped," he said.

-Therefore, many people advise that you should not be impulsive, not research, and immediately bring home dogs or cats and bother other people.
+Therefore, many people advise that you should not be impulsive, not research, immediately bring home dogs or cats and bother other people.

 An angry homeowner wrote a warning and posted it on his front door after his neighbor's dog repeatedly came to poop right in front of his house - Photo: NGAN HA

 However, Ms. Thao said that once she took her dog out to play and forgot to put it on a leash before opening the door.
-As soon as the door was opened, the dog ran out into the middle of the road, causing a motorbike to brake suddenly and almost fall over.
+As soon as the door opened, the dog ran out into the middle of the road, causing a motorbike to brake suddenly and almost fell over.
 Luckily, the person was not going too fast and stopped in time.

 Source